DataDog/hiring-engineers/answers.md

     `docker cp my_app.py python-dev:home/my_app.py`
   * run ddtrace when in the same local directory as my_app.py:
     `ddtrace-run python my_app.py`
   * hit localhost:5050 through command line or web browser.
+The trace won't start until the server is pinged.

+  * The above app was a simple webserver and was the most easy to understand how & what happens when a trace takes place.

 * **Bonus Question**: What is the difference between a Service and a Resource?
   * A service is a set of processes that do the same job.
 For example, a database.